NiryoRobotics/roscon-2025/src/pl_chardonnay_report.md

 ```

 ### Hans-Günther's Pick and Place Executor
-Following the hans-gunther's instructions, I decided to use the same implementation as him, as I wanted to be consistent with his work while I kenw i would have to rework this class.
+Following the hans-gunther's instructions, I decided to use the same implementation as him, as I wanted to be consistent with his work while I knew i would have to rework this class.

 The pick and place executor is responsible for controlling the robot's task.